carlomilanesi/measures-rs/docs/Motivation.md

 set_mass(mass1); // Compilation error.
 ```

-The third and the last statements cause compilation errors for type mismatch, as the values are encapsulated in objects whose types is characterized by a unit of measurement, and any value must have the same type of the variable to which it is assigned.
+The third and the last statements cause compilation errors for type mismatch, because the values are encapsulated in objects whose types is characterized by a unit of measurement, and any value must have the same type of the variable to which it is assigned.

 ## Unit conversions